6 Accessing and using the distribution models

 Note

 Most files are in parquet format, which is a very efficient storage format.
 The easiest way to work with this type of data is through R, using the arrow package: arrow::open_dataset("parquet-file.parquet").
 This will open a data.frame (tibble) that you can use as usual.
-If you don’t know R or any other programming language, then you can use an extension (on Google Drive, for example) or you can download the specific file you need in csv format using this tool.
+If you don’t know R or any other programming language, then you can use an extension (on Google Drive, for example).

 Two files are specially important: the cvmetrics which contain the metrics to assess the model predictive capacity, and thresholds which contains the values necessary for converting the predictions into binary format (if necessary).
 See the section “Analyzing the data” to understand more about the content of these files.